 I have a tree growing in my garden – what are my responsibilities?

-All trees in private ownership are the responsibility of the owner of the land on which they grow; whether or not they are subject to statutory tree protection.
+All trees in private ownership are the responsibility of the owner of the land on which they grow; whether they are subject to statutory tree protection.
 If you have freehold ownership of land on which a tree grows you are responsible for it, unless you have leased the land to a third party who, through the terms of the lease, has accepted this responsibility.
 We do not have responsibility for, or undertake work to, privately owned trees.

 Tree owners owe a duty of care to all third parties and are liable at all times for any nuisance or damage the tree causes.
 If you are aware of a defect in your tree and it subsequently causes damage, you may be held liable for negligence.
 The duty of care extends even to persons who may trespass onto your land.

-If you concerned about the condition of a tree in your garden you should seek advice from a qualified tree contractor or arboricultural consultant.
+If you are concerned about the condition of a tree in your garden you should seek advice from a qualified tree contractor or arboricultural consultant.

 The branches of my neighbour’s tree are hanging over my property – what can I do?

-Under common law you are allowed to prune any branches from trees and hedges overhanging your land, and also roots growing under your land up to your boundary without the consent of the owner.
+Under common law, you are allowed to prune any branches from trees and hedges overhanging your land, and also roots growing under your land up to your boundary without the consent of the owner.
 However, you must not trespass on your neighbour's land to do this.

 You must also offer to return the branches and any fruit which is attached or has fallen on to your land.
 You must exercise reasonable care when carrying out the work, or asking others to do the work to the tree, as failure to do so may lead to you becoming liable for negligence if the work you carry out, such as cutting roots, causes the tree to die or become dangerous.

 Common law rights do not apply if the tree is protected by a TPO or is in a conservation area.
-In this case you must first make an application and receive consent in writing from us before any work takes place, including work to branches which extend over your property.
+In this case, you must first make an application and receive consent in writing from us before any work takes place, including work to branches which extend over your property.
 You can apply for the necessary consent and do not have to rely on your neighbour or the tree owner to do this.
-We advise anyone considering pruning a tree overhanging their garden to seek professional advice from a tree contractor or arboricultural consultant.
+We advise anyone that considers pruning a tree overhanging their garden to seek professional advice from a tree contractor or arboricultural consultant.

 My neigbour’s tree is blocking my light – what can I do?